This is where we see WHAT Ezekiel’s Fire is.

 In fact, those who persist in making those claims are – by implication – denying Christ.

-But, let’s move on to the next two verses that describe the blessing that Israel will receive after the time of suffering is over:
+It’s one of many reasons why this book is so important.
+We need to stop this blasphemous attack upon the principle of salvation through faith.
+But, let’s move on to the next two verses that describe the blessing that Israel will receive after this time of suffering is over:

 23 Then He will give the rain for your seed